Intellectual Property

 Learn the principles of ownership in relation to third-party and student-created IP in curricular activities at the University of Toronto.

 The materials are published as “ready-to-use” modules, as well as open educational resources and licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
 The resources offered in each module unit include slides, videos, case studies, and pdfs.
 These modules can be used in-person or online, and faculty and instructors can supplement the slides with sample case studies and documents.
+If you are interested in downloading the SCORM objects and are from an institution other than U of T please email digital.learning@utoronto.ca for a link to the zip files.